Chief Executive - Michelle Thompson BEM

 In January 2015 I was honoured to have been given the opportunity of using my senior management skills for the role of Chief Executive Officer and to continue making a positive difference to health and social care users in Darlington.
 I am driven by a passion to ensure that the patient, carer, and public voice is not only listened to but understood and acted upon appropriately.

-In my personal life, I'm married to Mick and we have two grown-up children Emily and Billy.
-We like to travel, visiting family and friends and we split most of our weekends between Darlington and Folkestone where Mick works as a Health and Safety Advisor in the Renewable Energy sector.
-I'm a keen runner and cyclist taking on lots of different challenges during the year and I enjoy being a member of the Rotary Club of Darlington, raising money for local and international causes.
+In my personal life, I'm married to Mick who works as a Health and Safety Manager in the renewable energy industry and we have two grown-up children and a grandchild.
+We like to travel, visit family and friends and enjoy the beautiful countryside we live in.
+I'm also a keen runner and cyclist taking on lots of different challenges during the year.

 Diane Lax - Operations Manager